o3de/o3de.org/content/docs/user-guide/networking/multiplayer/autocomponents.md

 weight: 400
 ---

-*Auto-components* provide a convenient way to define states of an **Open 3D Engine (O3DE)** multiplayer component relevant to network synchronization.
-Using the [AzAutoGen](/docs/user-guide/programming/autogen) system, auto-component files found in your project are processed during builds to create C++ classes for components and to create controllers that provide network replication and remote function calls.
-Auto-components also take care of Editor and behavior context bindings so that the bound component shows in the Editor and works with O3DE scripting.
+*Auto-components* provide a convenient way to create **Open 3D Engine (O3DE)** multiplayer components that require network synchronization.
+Using the [AzAutoGen](/docs/user-guide/programming/autogen) system, you can process auto-component files that are found in your project during a build to create C++ classes for components and to create controllers that provide network replication and remote function calls.
+Auto-components also manage [edit](/docs/user-guide/programming/components/reflection/edit-context/) and [behavior](/docs/user-guide/programming/components/reflection/behavior-context/) context bindings so that the bound component shows in **O3DE Editor** and works with O3DE scripting.

 In order to enable auto-component builds for your project, follow the instructions in [Multiplayer Project Configuration](./configuration).